Best way to ring in the weekend? Creamy Artichoke Leek and Kale Dip, that’s how!

 - 2 cups kale, chopped

-- 1 can artichoke hearts, roughly chopped
+- 1 can artichoke hearts, drained and roughly chopped

 - 1/2 cup parmesan cheese